 NBF Intent: To create a grant memorializing Beth Calabotta for her lifetime achievements and dedication to biodiesel sustainability and research.

-This grant provides financial aid to students studying initiatives that promote or support the use of biodiesel or renewable diesel.
+Grant Purpose: This grant provides financial aid to students studying initiatives that promote or support the use of biodiesel or renewable diesel.
 A portion of the financial award will be used to cover the recipient’s costs to attend and participate in the Biodiesel Sustainability Workshop (November 3-4, 2020 in St. Louis, MO) and related pre and post-workshop activities.
 The remaining funds will be applied toward academic expenses.

 Applicant Eligibility: Students must be a US citizen, full-time student and have a minimum GPA of 3.0.
 The grant is open to both undergraduate (seniors preferred) and graduate students.
 An eligible student must describe how his or her studies support the growth of biodiesel or renewable diesel(to be justified by the student).
 Recipients must attend the Biodiesel Sustainability Workshop in St. Louis.
 Recipients must register and participate in the Next Generation Scientist for Biodiesel, which is open to all students.